-- 6.1 The following procedures are for providers wishing to receive funding for disadvantaged 2 year olds, the 3 & 4 year old universal entitlement and any of the working parent entitlements and be placed on the Nottingham City's Directory of Providers (DoP). - 6.2 The DoP is the list of all providers within Nottingham City that are eligible to claim funding for delivery of the early years entitlements.
+- 6.1 The following procedures are for providers wishing to receive funding for 2 year olds of families receiving additional support, the 3 & 4 year old universal entitlement and any of the working parent entitlements and be placed on the Nottingham City's Directory of Providers (DoP). - 6.2 The DoP is the list of all providers within Nottingham City that are eligible to claim funding for delivery of the early years entitlements.
 Nottingham City Council is required to keep this list.
-Only providers who appear on this DoP can claim the funding for the early years entitlements. - 6.3 Current Ofsted grades will determine the registration pathway required in order to be placed on the DoP (see Table 5 on page 24). - 6.4 Early years provision is defined in Section 20 of the 2006 Act as the provision of childcare for a young child.
-A 'provider' in the private, voluntary and independent sector is defined as a: - Day Nursery - Playgroup and Preschool - Nursery Unit in an Independent School - Childminder - 6.5 'Childcare' as defined in Section 18 of the 2006 Act, specifically excluded care provided for a child by a parent, step-parent, foster parent (or other relative) or by a person who fosters the child privately or has parental responsibility for the child.
-Early years provision by a childminder for a related child does not count as childcare in legal terms and early years entitlements funding cannot be claimed by, or spent on, childminders providing childcare for their own child or a related child, even if they are claiming for other children.
+Only providers who appear on this DoP can claim the funding for the early years entitlements and providers on the DoP are identified on the Ask Lion website for parents seeking childcare.
+It is strongly recommended in promoting early years entitlements places, that you ensure your listing on Ask Lion is current and maintained by emailing fis@nottinghamcity.gov.uk - 6.3 Current Ofsted grades will determine the registration pathway required in order to be placed on the DoP (see Table 5 on page 28). - 6.4 Early years provision is defined in Section 20 of the 2006 Act as the provision of childcare for a young child.
+A 'provider' in the private, voluntary and independent sector is defined as a: - o Day Nursery - Playgroup and Preschool - o Nursery Unit in an Independent School - o Childminder - 6.5 'Childcare' as defined in Section 18 of the 2006 Act, specifically excluded care provided for a child by a parent, step-parent, foster parent (or other relative) or by a person who fosters the child privately or has parental responsibility for the child.
+Early years provision by a childminder for a related child does not count as childcare in legal terms and early years entitlements funding cannot be claimed by, or spent on, childminders providing childcare for their own child or a related child, even if they are claiming for other children. - 6.6 To be included on the Nottingham City DoP and comply with legislation on which providers can deliver the early years entitlements, providers must be: - Offering the early years entitlements at premises within the Nottingham City LA area - Early Years Providers other than a childminder registered on the Ofsted Early Years Register - A childminder registered on the Ofsted Early Years Register - A childminder or childcare provider registered with a Childminder Agency which is itself registered with Ofsted - Schools taking children aged 2 and over and which therefore are exempt from registration with Ofsted as early years providers - 6.7 Nannies and home carers are exempt from the requirement to register as a childminder under The Childcare (Exemptions from Registration) Order 2003 if they provide childcare for no more than 2 families in the parent's homes.
+They are currently not permitted to register on the Early Years Register and cannot therefore receive funding for early years entitlements places.

-- 6.6 To be included on the Nottingham City DoP and comply with legislation on which providers can deliver the early years entitlements, providers must be: - Offering the early years entitlements at premises within the Nottingham City LA area - Early Years Providers other than a childminder registered on the Ofsted Early Years Register - A childminder registered on the Ofsted Early Years Register - A childminder or childcare provider registered with a Childminder Agency which is itself registered with Ofsted - Schools taking children aged 2 and over and which therefore are exempt from registration with Ofsted as early years providers - 6.7 Nannies and home carers are exempt from the requirement to register as a childminder under The Childcare (Exemptions from Registration) Order 2003 if they provide childcare for no more than 2 families in the parent's homes.
-They are currently not permitted to register on the Early Years Register and cannot therefore receive funding for early years entitlements places. - 6.8 To receive early years entitlements funding, providers must meet the quality judgements as outlined in Section 5. - 6.9 Failure to meet the requirements in this Agreement may result in the provider being removed from the DoP. - 6.10 Section 8 of this Agreement outlines the Appeals Procedure if a providers' application to register for funding is declined.
+- 6.8 To receive early years entitlements funding, providers must meet the quality judgements as outlined in Section 5. - 6.9 Failure to meet the requirements in this Agreement may result in the provider being removed from the DoP. - 6.10 Section 8 of this Agreement outlines the Appeals Procedure if a providers' application to register for funding is declined.